Zeno Mountain Farm: Becoming Bulletproof

-Becoming Bulletproof is a documentary film that follows the making of a Western style movie by the Zeno participants.
+Becoming Bulletproof is Zeno Mountain Farm's first feature-length film that follows the making of a Western style movie by the Zeno participants.
 Director Michael Barnett was inspired to make the documentary after attending a film premiere and fundraiser for the camp three years prior to the project.
 Becoming Bulletproof provides insight into the struggles of film making, but its primary focus is on the cultivating of friendships between the actors, crew and other volunteers.
 It received critical acclaim with a Rotten Tomato score of 100%.

 Becoming Bulletproof was nominated for a Satellite Award for Best Documentary Film.

 Best Summer Ever

-Zeno Mountain Farm's first feature-length film, Best Summer Ever, was released 2020.
+Zeno Mountain Farm's second feature-length film, Best Summer Ever, was released 2020.
 It is the first movie musical to primarily stars actors with disabilities and the first Screen Actors Guild-registered movie in which more than half of the cast and crew have disabilities.

 Best Summer Ever is a movie musical comedy with eight original songs.
 It stars Shannon DeVido, Ricky Wilson, Jr., Holly Palmer, Eileen Grubba, Madeline Rhodes (MuMu), Jacob Waltuck, Bradford Hayes, Emily Kranking, A.J.
 Murray, and Jeremy Vest with cameos from Maggie Gyllenhaal, Peter Sarsgaard, Benjamin Bratt (with his daughter Sophia), and Zack Gottsagen.
 With Jamie Lee Curtis, Ted Danson, Mary Steenburgen, Amy Brenneman and Dominique Dauwe serving as executive producers.

 The film was set for its world premiere at the South by Southwest 2020 Film Festival until its cancellation due to the COVID-19 pandemic.
 On March 24, the film received the festival's "2020 Final Draft Screenwriters Award" for screenwriters Michael Parks Randa, Will Halby, Terra Mackintosh, Andrew Pilkington, and Lauren Smitelli.
 The film then screened virtually at the festival's 2021 edition on March 24, 2021.
 It also opened the 2021 ReelAbilities Film Festival on April 29, 2021, in its first physical New York-area screening at the Queens Drive-In in Flushing, New York.

 The film currently streams on Hulu.